troytolhurst/troytolhurst/README.md

 - 👋 Hi, I’m @troytolhurst
 - 👀 I’m interested in ...
-Fullstack Development/Cloud DevOps
+Backend Development and Cloud DevOps
 - 🌱 I’m currently learning ...
 Python/Terraform/AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Email: troytolhurst@outlook.com